Mr Moustache, Bondi Beach

 Despite being a relatively small venue, Mr Moustache is a testament to the commitment that Bildo and Regina have put into the business.
 It’s not just an average restaurant, you can tell they’ve put a lot of effort into the restaurant and are doing their best to bring what they feel is ‘home’ to them over to Bondi.
 This translates into an awesome vibe and great staff who are very knowledgeable and passionate about the food and drinks they serve.

-There definitely are heaps of restaurants new places to eat out in Bondi but I would totally recommend a visit to Mr Moustache which is easily one of my top Mexican restaurants in Sydney, there is plenty of great food for the foodies and awesome mezcal based drinks for the drinkers coupled with a great festive atmosphere
+There definitely are heaps of restaurants new places to eat out in Bondi but I would totally recommend a visit to Mr Moustache which is easily one of my top Mexican restaurants in Sydney, there is plenty of great food for the foodies and awesome mezcal based drinks for the drinkers

 Mr C and Miss K attended as guests of Mr Moustache & Wasamedia.